baheithold/BAH-Programming-Language/docs/README.md

 # BAH Programming Language
 This is the `Barely Acceptable and Hideous programming language`.
-The BAH programming language is a dynamically typed, imperative programming language with similarities to C and Javascript.
+The BAH programming language is a dynamically typed, imperative programming language with similarities to C and JavaScript.

 ## Todo
 * [x] Grammar